UCL-ARC/FRIDGE-GOV/docs/FRIDGE_Governance_Extension_Architecture.md

 ### 2.4 TRE Project Boundary

 **The Project boundary responsibility is shared between the TRE operator organisation and the Information Asset Owner**.
 Applicable technical controls as documented in the [Computing Technology and Information Security pillar](https://satre-specification.readthedocs.io/en/stable/pillars/computing_technology.html#computing-technology-and-information-security) of SATRE are the responsibility of the TRE operator organisation.
 Controls within the Information Governance pillar of SATRE will largely be the responsibility of the Information Asset Owner.
+There may be explicit agreements in place to transfer these responsibilities from the Information Asset Owner to the TRE Operator where the operator is providing a managed service.

-The degree to which these controls are delegated down to research teams themselves will be dependant on the ["TRE Archetype"](https://github.com/sa-tre/satre-high-level-design/blob/main/Docs/TRE_Architypes.md).
-[Data provider archetypes](https://github.com/sa-tre/satre-high-level-design/blob/main/Docs/TRE_Architypes.md#21-data-provider-archetype) will take a much greater role in ensuring the security of the project boundary as they are the TRE platform and data provider.
-[Bring your own data archetype](https://github.com/sa-tre/satre-high-level-design/blob/main/Docs/TRE_Architypes.md#22-bring-your-own-data-archetype) operators delegate the security fo the project down to the the project team (usually a primary investigator).
+The degree to which these controls are delegated down to research teams themselves will be dependant on the ["TRE Archetype"](https://github.com/sa-tre/satre-high-level-design/blob/7039de11b11ca3e9ad07f10e683d9c3f037e2ebe/Docs/designs/TRE_Architypes.md).
+[Data provider archetypes](https://github.com/sa-tre/satre-high-level-design/blob/7039de11b11ca3e9ad07f10e683d9c3f037e2ebe/Docs/designs/TRE_Architypes.md#21-data-provider-archetype) will take a much greater role in ensuring the security of the project boundary as they are the TRE platform and data provider.
+[Bring your own data archetype](https://github.com/sa-tre/satre-high-level-design/blob/7039de11b11ca3e9ad07f10e683d9c3f037e2ebe/Docs/designs/TRE_Architypes.md#22-bring-your-own-data-archetype) operators delegate the security fo the project down to the the project team (usually a primary investigator).

 **Established by:** [Safe Project Process - Step 2.1](FRIDGE_SAFE_Project_Process.md#step-21-front-door-tre-access-provisioning) when Front Door TRE project workspace is provisioned and TRE Project Boundary is established.

 ### 2.5 FRIDGE TRE Hosting Boundary

 **The FRIDGE TRE Hosting Boundary responsibility is the responsibility of the FRIDGE TRE hosting organisation**.
-This boundary includes the physical infrastructure and the configuration of the hosting platform in line with "normal" operation.
+The FRIDGE TRE hosting boundary ensures the security of the underlying cloud platform hosting.
+The hosting org is therefore responsible for protecting the infrastructure that runs all of the cloud services.
+This infrastructure is composed of the hardware, software, networking, and facilities.
+The configuration of the hosting platform in line with "normal" operation with no adaptations for hosting a TRE.
+Any additional controls are applied to the FRIDGE TRE Boundary below.

 ### 2.6 FRIDGE TRE Boundary

 **The FRIDGE TRE boundary responsibility is shared between the TRE operator and the FRIDGE Hosting Organisation.**

 Only part of the hosting organisation is within the governance boundary and therefore the TRE(s) inherit residual risk from the hosting organisation.
 Where there are shared components additional controls must be applied by the TRE operator organisation.
-For example encryption applied and managed by the TRE operator organisation applied to shared storage.
+For example encryption network policies managed by the hosting organisation to segregate the TRE from the rest of the platform.

-Information and data, accounts and identity, encryption and applications are the responsibility of the TRE organisation with network controls and resource allocation shared between the TRE operator and the FRIDGE hosting organisation.
+Information and data, accounts and identity, encryption and applications are the responsibility of the TRE organisation with network controls and resource allocation shared between the TRE operator, the FRIDGE hosting organisation and the resource allocator.

 ![FRIDGE TRE Boundary Shared Responsibility Model](FRIDGE_Images/Fridge_Shared_Responsibility_Model.drawio.svg)